wesker-albert/gitchangelog/README.rst

 Usage
 =====

-The `reference configuration file`_ is delivered within ``gitchangelog`` package and is used to provides defaults to settings.
+The `reference configuration file`_ is delivered within the ``gitchangelog`` package and is used to provide defaults to settings.
 If you didn't install the package and used the standalone file, then chances are that ``gitchangelog`` can't access these defaults values.
 This is not a problem as long as you provided all the required values in your config file.

 The recommended location for ``gitchangelog`` config file is the root of the current git repository with the name ``.gitchangelog.rc``.